iNPUTmice/SecureConversation/README.md

 #### I get 'Incompatible Server'

-As a regular user you should be picking a different server.
+As a regular user, you should be picking a different server.
 The server you selected is probably insecure and/or very old.

 If you are a server administrator you should make sure that your server provides